-Each thesis should be preferably within 10,000 and 13,000 words for Bachelor thesis and 16,000 and 19,000 words for Master thesis (excluding bibliographic references, abstracts and any appendices which provide supporting information).
-Abstract (this is optional) should not be more than 500 words.
+Each thesis should be preferably within 40 pages for Bachelor thesis and 60 pages for Master thesis (excluding bibliographic references, abstracts and any appendices which provide supporting information).
+These page specifications may be undercut or exceeded by a maximum of 10% in order to ensure comparability.
+Abstract should not be more than 500 words.